LeoChirkov/Service-Menu/README.md

 # Service-Menu
 <p><b>EN</b> <br />

-This app starts hidden service menu which is also available by dialing a sercret code in stock dialer.<br />
+This app starts hidden service menu which is also available by dialing a secret code in stock dialer.<br />
 The program works in two automated modes:

 <ol>